edgio-docs/edgio-docs/src/pages/guides/compression.md

 ## Applying Brotli compression in serverless {/*applying-brotli-compression-in-serverless*/}

-{{ PRODUCT_NAME }} serverless supports Brotli encoding starting with version `4.14.0` but, as described above, giving by the preference to `Gzip` compression and conditioning it a list of recognized content types.
+{{ PRODUCT_NAME }} serverless supports Brotli encoding starting with version `4.14.0` but, as described above, only for the [content types](#compressible-types) recognized as compressible by the platform and if the browsers *only* accepts Brotli.

 If you wish to implement a custom criteria to apply the Brotli compression yourself, you can do this by leveraging the built-in `brotliCompressSync`.